tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

     .Add("file2.js")
     .Render("combined.js");
 ```
 This is nice, but I think the global configuration is probably what people will be using more often.
 As is common in ASP.net apps a lot of the setup magic for this happens in the app initialization.
-So you&#8217;d add something like this to your Application_Start method (in Global.asax.cs):
+So you'd add something like this to your Application_Start method (in Global.asax.cs):

 ```csharp
 var s3client = new AmazonS3Client("accessKey", "secretKey");